 When I started with blogging, I had one major wish: Breaking the walls and spreading some light into the lives of those, who are not able to see hope by themselves.
 I wanted to help people in their misery so much that I totally forgot that I am human, too.
 I have feelings too, which gave me a shout the last few weeks.
-I slighted me and I disregarded my feelings, emotions and the warning signals.
-I wasn’t peaceful; I noticed that I wasn’t peaceful for a VERY long time.
+I slighted myself and I disregarded my feelings, emotions and the warning signals.
+I wasn’t peaceful; I noticed that I wasn’t peaceful for a very long time.
 But the time I noticed it, was when it was already too late.
 I lived in this misery of mine, not able to escape out of it.
 And that was the moment, where I decided to change something.
-Not to mention that this time I speak about is yesterday.

 Try to imagine a wound on your body.
 You can see it vanish, and become nearly invisible.
 If it stops hurting, you know, it’s over and you know that everything is alright.
 But if you still feel the pain, when you even slightly touch it, then something’s not right.
 It means that there is still a wound, which you can’t see anymore but feel.
 Just because you let something grow over the wound, like your skin, doesn’t mean it is gone forever.
 Touch it and try to see, if it still hurts.
 And if it does, then you have to do something against it.

-Because of the ignorance “These will heal by themselves” I began believing it.
+Because of the ignorant “These will heal by themselves” I began believing it.
 However, the pain was still there.
 I just learned how I could incorporate them into my life.

 For this reason, the first and the most important step to inner peace is to put all of your pain behind yourself.
 Rewind your life and, as hard as it will be, undergo, again and again, all of the experiences you’ve made, which had a negative impact on you.
 All of the grief you lived, the disappointments you had to go through, the anger you felt and the exhaustion you had to endure all of your life.
 Write down every thought and every emotion you felt and you still fee.
 All of the memories, you can remember.
 Every detail is important, so nothing will linger when you touch the wounds again.
 Be honest with yourself and try over and over again, until you feel nothing else but relieved.